AustralianAntarcticDivision/measoshapes/README.md

     zone
   - `measo_regions05_ll` the polygons in longitude/latitude form

-To make a map with these we can
+To make a map with these we can use the following code

 ``` r
 library(measoshapes)